-MEASUREMENT RESULTS FOR THE ENTREPREDRIAL ATTITUDE MODEL (Z) Code Statement Loading Cronbach's CR AVE Factor Alpha I am always interested in finding new ways to develop my EA1 products or services.
-0.721 0.944 0.953 0.670 Innovation is one of the key efforts I pursue for the EA2 sustainability of my business 0.836 I can manage my business independently without relying too EA3 much on others.
+Code Statement Loading Factor Cronbach's Alpha CR AVE I am always interested in finding new ways to develop my EA1 products or services.
+0.721 0.944 0.953 0.670 Innovation is one of the key efforts I pursue for the EA2 sustainability of my business 0.836 I feel capable of managing my business independently EA3 without relying too much on others.
 0.862 When facing business challenges, I prefer to solve them on EA4 my own.
 0.708 I am always ready to learn new things that can help develop EA5 my business.
-0.941
+0.941 I often participate in training or activities that can enhance EA6 my entrepreneurial knowledge.
+0.822 I have a strong commitment to continue running my EA7 business despite facing many challenges 0.850 My commitment to this business never wavers, even when I EA8 encounter difficulties 0.716

-I often participate in training or activities that can enhance EA6 my entrepreneurial knowledge.
-0.822 I have a strong commitment to continue running my EA7 business despite facing many challenges 0.850 My commitment to this business never wavers, even when I EA8 encounter difficulties 0.716 I am always ready to seize new business opportunities that EA9 arise around me.
-0.937 · I actively seek business opportunities that can enhance my EA10 business 0.750
+I am always ready to seize new business opportunities that EA9 arise around me.
+0.937 I actively seek business opportunities that can enhance my EA10 business 0.750

-Based on the convergent validity test using SmartPLS 3.0, it was found that the ten indicators of the Entrepreneurial Attitude variable (Z) have loading factors ranging from 0.708 to 0.941, all exceeding 0.70.
-Therefore, referencing the opinions of Chin (1998), Chin (2010), and Hair et al. (2013), the ten indicators for the Entrepreneurial Attitude variable (Z) fulfill the criteria for convergent validity.
+Based on the convergent validity test using SmartPLS 3.0, it was found that the 10 indicators of the Entrepreneurial Attitude variable (Z) have loading factors ranging from 0.708 to 0.941, all exceeding 0.70.
+Therefore, referencing the opinions of Chin (1998), Chin (2010), and Hair et al. (2013), the 10 indicators for the Entrepreneurial Attitude variable (Z) fulfill the criteria for convergent validity.
 Furthermore, as shown in the table, the Entrepreneurial Attitude variable (Z) has a Cronbach's alpha value of 0.944 (> 0.70) and a composite reliability (CR) of 0.953 (> 0.70), indicating it meets the composite reliability test (Chin, 1998; Chin, 2010; Hair et al., 2013).
 Table 14 also demonstrates that the average variance extracted (AVE) for the Entrepreneurial Attitude variable (Z) is 0.670 (> 0.5), thus meeting the criteria for convergent validity (Chin, 1998; Chin, 2010; Hair et al., 2013).
 Based on this table and the previous explanations, it can be concluded that the Entrepreneurial Attitude variable (Z) satisfies the requirements for convergent validity, discriminant validity, and composite reliability.